wooltra/atom-hwp-pagecount/README.md

 # HWP page counter package

-Counts the pages in Korean method(HWP). shows how many pages would be in 200-character manuscript paper.
+Counts the pages by Korean method(HWP). shows how many pages would be in 200-character manuscript paper.

 A fork of [Atom wordcount package](https://github.com/nesQuick/atom-wordcount).
 Thanks you!